 The following films have been curated for high school and college students.

 MY HERO recommends watching this inspiring film, The Toothmans, about a family in West Virginia with a transgender daughter.
-(PLEASE NOTE that this film should be reviewed before showing students - may not be appropriate for all atudent audiences.)
+(PLEASE NOTE that this film should be reviewed before showing students - may not be appropriate for all student audiences.)

 Then watch Finding Your Voice where the LGBTQ community share their thoughts.

-What is your reaction to the opinions expressed in these films?
 Do you know anyone who is transgender, or a family with a transgender member?
 Share their story with MY HERO.

 The following stories and artwork are appropriate for middle and high school students.